CtrlK

 Trigger Term Quality

 Includes natural keywords users would say: 'test load balancer', 'validate traffic distribution', 'test failover', 'verify sticky sessions', 'test health checks'.
-These are realistic phrases users would naturally use.
+These are realistic phrases a user would use.

 3 / 3